web analytics

 2- Important Factors in Sexual Intercourse and Prostate Cancer

-High-fat diets are linked to prostate cancer as reported by various research institutes.
+High-fat diets are linked to prostate cancer, as reported by various research institutes.

-Garlic and vegetables such as broccoli, sprouts, cabbage and cauliflower also may help fight it better.
+Garlic and vegetables such as broccoli, sprouts, cabbage, and cauliflower may also help fight it better.

-Likewise Soy products also keep one’s insulin in check.
+Likewise, Soy products also keep one’s insulin in check.

-Drug is generally used to restrict prostate gland enlargement and hair loss in men.
+The drug is generally used to restrict prostate gland enlargement and hair loss in men.

 3- Prostate Cancer Staging – How You Determine Your Options